MadRoosterCro/modern_javascript_sandbox/05-numbers-Math/README.md

 `Math` is one of javascript's built-in objects that has some properties and methods for mathematical functions and constants.

-It is not a function object and it works with the `Number` type.

 ### Explanation